AdobeXD/plugin-samples/migrations/index.md

 #### Warn the user about invalid selections

-Your HTML markup does not have to change, but let's add a `p` tag to show a warning message if the user has selected a node that's not rectangle:
+Your HTML markup does not have to change, but let's add a `p` tag to show a warning message if the user has selected a node that's not a rectangle:

 ```html
 <p id="warning">